Yevgen Sotnikov

 Yevgen Sotnikov (Євген Сотников; 20 November 1980 – 6 August 2021) was a Ukrainian judoka.

-He competed at the 2008 Olympic Games, but was knocked out after one match.
+Sotnikov competed at the 2008 Olympic Games, where he was knocked out after one match.

 Sotnikov was sentenced to 15 years for murder in 2009 for shooting an 18-year-old in the head for refusing to drink alcohol with him.

 Sotnikov was killed on 6 August 2021, alongside two other prisoners, while serving his jail term.
 He was aged 40.
 According to Trilateral Contact Group member Haide Rizayeva Sotnikov was killed in a penal colony of the self-proclaimed Ukrainian breakaway state Donetsk People's Republic.